Enniwealth/aleo-dapp-workshop-two/README.md

 ```
 leo example token
 ```
-Creates a token project, we can then mint tokens to send to receiver Then cd into ``` token ```
+Creates a token project, we can then mint tokens to send to receiver.

+Then cd into ``` token ```

 Then i ran